panzi/localchannels/README.md

 ##### propertieschange

-The `propertieschange` event is dispatched to the `Channel` objects representing the channel that changed its properties and to the global `localChannels` objects in all windows except the one that is the source of this event.
+A `propertieschange` event is dispatched to all `Channel` objects representing the channel that changed its properties and to the global `localChannels` objects in all windows except the one that is the source of this event.

 #### BindingEvent